Josef Terboven: Nazi Party career

-In 1930 Terboven also became a City Councilor in Essen and a member of the Provincial Landtag of the Rhine Province.
-On 14 September 1930, Terboven was elected to the Reichstag from electoral constituency 23, Dusseldorf-West; he would serve as a Reichstag deputy until the end of the Nazi regime.
+In 1930, Terboven also became a City Councilor in Essen and a member of the Provincial Landtag of the Rhine Province until it was dissolved in 1933.
+On 14 September 1930, Terboven was elected to the Reichstag from electoral constituency 23, Düsseldorf West and would continue to hold this seat until the end of the Nazi regime.
 From 15 December 1930, Terboven was also the editor of the National-Zeiting in Essen.

 After the Nazi seizure of power, Terboven was promoted to SA-Gruppenführer on 1 March 1933 and made a member of the Prussian State Council on 10 July 1933.
 On 28 June 1934, Terboven married Ilse Stahl, Joseph Goebbels's former secretary and mistress.
 Adolf Hitler was a witness at the wedding, and while in Essen put into play preparations for the Night of the Long Knives.
 On 5 February 1935, Terboven was appointed Oberpräsident (High President) of Prussia's Rhine Province which included Gau Essen and three other Gaue.
 He thus united under his control the highest party and governmental offices within his jurisdiction.
 On 27 April 1935 Terboven received the Golden Party Badge.
 He was promoted to the rank of SA-Obergruppenführer on 9 November 1936.
 On the outbreak of war on 1 September 1939, he was named Reich Defense Commissioner for Wehrkreis (Military District) VI, which included his Gau together with Gau Dusseldorf, Gau Cologne-Aachen, most of Gau Westphalia-North and Gau Westphalia-South and part of Gau Weser-Ems.
 On 16 November 1942, the jurisdiction of the Reich Defense Commissioners was changed from the Wehrkreis to the Gau level and Terboven remained Commissioner for only his Gau of Essen.